omshivarjun/vision-platform/README.CURSOR.md

 ### Cursor Rule #2: Development Workflow Optimization
 - Optimize for developer productivity and experience
 - Implement proper error handling and debugging
-- Consider hot reloading and development tools
+- Consider hot reloading and development tools (Vite/Next dev already in use)
 - Use modern development practices and patterns

 ### Cursor Rule #3: Code Quality & Maintainability